-Herring are a very important recreational fish on the West and South Coasts of Western Australia.
+Herring are a very important recreational fish on the west and south coasts of Western Australia.

 Herring are great fish to catch on light gear such as a small single handed rod and 2 or 3kg line.
 They are speedy, acrobatic and strong, often jumping out of the water when hooked.

-Australian Herring (Arripis georgianus) and juvenile Australian salmon (Arripis truttaceus) in Western Australia are similar in appearance and often confused.
+Australian Herring (Arripis georgianus) and juvenile Australian Salmon (Arripis truttaceus) in Western Australia are similar in appearance and often confused.
 That's not surprising, since they are related species.
 Both species have rows of golden or brown spots on their sides and back.

-Herring:- have a large yellow and black eye, black tips to the tail fins, clear pectoral fins, and rough scales.
+Herring have a large yellow and black eye, black tips to the tail fins, clear pectoral fins, and rough scales.

-Herring size limit:- none.
-Bag limit (as at 1 February 2013):- 30 per day combined in the "All other species" category State wide in Western Australia.
+Herring bag limit: 12 herring per day within the combined overall 30 fish per day bag limit in the "All other species" category State wide in Western Australia.

-When:- Herring can bite well at any time of the day or night.
+When: Herring can bite well at any time of the day or night.
 Early morning is sometimes better, because the bites can taper off if they are fed with too much berley.
 But like all fish, sometimes they are just not very interested in feeding.
 Then you might need to tempt them with the right type and size of bait or lure.

-Seasons:- Years ago, herring were a seasonal fish on the West Coast, with autumn and winter the best times and much fewer fish in late spring and summer.
+Seasons: Years ago, herring were a seasonal fish on the West Coast, with autumn and winter the best times and much fewer fish in late spring and summer.
 In recent years, herring can be caught all year round if you know how to fish for them.

 Herring are expert at throwing off weighted metal lures when they jump out of the water.
 If you land one in five hook ups with a weighted lure, you're doing well.
 The good thing is, often there's a queue of other herring after that lure.

-Hooks:- For whitebait or bluebait:- a gang of three Limerick or Tarpon size 6 to 2 depending on the size of bait.
+Hooks: For whitebait or bluebait: a gang of three Limerick or Tarpon size 6 to 2 depending on the size of bait.
 Make sure they are sharp.
 For other baits size 8 to 4 Beak, Suicide, wide gap or similar hook type.
 If herring are fussy, go to smaller hooks and smaller baits.

-Burley Cages:- Sinking or floating, wire or plastic.
+Berley cages: Sinking or floating, wire or plastic.

-Berley cage and bait rig.
+Berley cage and bait rig

-"Double Whitebait or Bluebait" rig, adapt them for the bait you're using and pick a sinker to suit the place.
-Have several of these ready made, and pick the sinker and hooks to suit the bait and where you are fishing.
-Catches many other species too!!.
+these ready made, and pick the sinker style and hooks to suit the bait and where you

-One way of Rigging a burley cage
+One way of rigging a slow sinking berley

-Main line to the top,
+cage.
+Main line to the top, bait trace to

 Ganged hooks "Limerick" type on left,